anthonykhong/Syntaxify/README.md

 **_Syntaxify_** is a Full-Stack Web Application that utilizes Node.js, Express.js, MongoDB, Mongoose, Tailwind Css, and JavaScript to create a fully immersive experience for users to expand their understanding of the three main sectors of programming, LANGUAGES, FRAMEWORKS, and DATABASES.
 Do you think a certain page is out of date?
 Maybe it is missing information on one of your favorite capabilities.
 Well with a Syntaxify account (via Google oAuth) you can submit updates to your liking to help the ever-expanding coding community learn more! [more info here...]

-## :link: Live Link:
+## :link: Associated Links:

-Click the following link to be redirected to the live version of the code!
-[Syntaxify](https://syntaxify1.herokuapp.com/)
+Click the following link to be redirected to the planning board of the code!
+[Trello](https://trello.com/b/bYhdkBv9/syntaxify-user-stories)

 </div>